juhasev/sample-ninja-help/edit-project-links-entry-link.md

 > We recommend using the redirect templates, as you can be done configuring redirects literally with a couple of clicks!

 When you define templates you can use place holders for URL parameters that need to be manually replaced.
 For example, most survey platforms require that you pass in a survey ID.
-Let's say that it needs to be placed to **id** -parameter, then your **Base URL** would look like this:
+Let's say that it needs to be placed to **survey_id** -parameter, then your **Base URL** would look like this:

 https://surveyplatform.com/survey?survey_id=[SURVEY_ID]